 Medieval & Early Modern Studies

-Medieval and early modern studies major
+Immerse yourself in medieval and early modern studies

 The medieval and early modern studies (MEMS) program is designed to help you gain an awareness of the interconnectedness of historical, cultural, and artistic developments in Europe from the eighth through the seventeenth centuries.

 MEMS courses range from the study of revolutions in religious belief to the impact of the printing press on literature and culture, from artistic representations of she-devils to the writings of political and moral philosophers, and from Charlemagne to Falstaff.